Max Schrems: Schrems I

-The oral hearing before the CJEU was held on 24 March 2015.
+The oral hearing before the European Court of Justice (ECJ) was held on 24 March 2015.
 The court's Advocate General for the case was Yves Bot.
 (Note: In new matters of law, the Court appoints an Advocate General to advise it.
 The Advocate General's opinion is non-binding on the Court and is not always followed by the Court.
 Thus in Costeja for example, the "right to be forgotten" case, the Court differed on both the material scope of the directive under consideration and the Advocate General's opinion that freedom of expression and information took precedence over any right to erasure, arguing that in the latter case a balancing of rights was required and that a right to erasure derived from the data-subject's rights enshrined in Articles 7 (respect for private and family life) and 8 (protection of personal data) of the Charter of Fundamental Rights of the European Union.)
 During the hearing, Bot asked the European Commission lawyer Bernhard Schima what advice he could give him if he was worried about his data being at the disposal of US authorities.
 Schima replied that he might consider closing down his Facebook account, if he had one.
 He said the European Commission was unable to guarantee that "adequate" safeguards for the protection of data are met, a remark that Schrems said was the most striking thing he heard at the hearing.

 Bot delivered his opinion on 23 September 2015.
 He held the view that the Safe Harbor agreement was invalid and said that individual data protection authorities could suspend data transfers to third countries if they violated EU rights.

 On 6 October 2015, the Court of Justice of the European Union ruled that, (1) national supervisory authorities still have the power to examine EU–US data transfers in spite of an existing Commission decision (such as its Safe Harbor Decision in 2000 which determined that US companies complying with the principles were allowed to transfer data from the EU to the US), and (2) the Safe Harbor framework is invalid.
 The Court found that the framework is invalid for several reasons: the scheme allows for government interference of the protections, it does not provide legal remedies for individuals who seek to access data related to them or have it erased or amended, and it prevents national supervisory authorities from exercising their powers.
 Under EU law, data-sharing with countries deemed to have lower privacy standards, including the US, are prohibited.
 Such activities will only be possible through more expensive and time-consuming methods.